 You can also consider using less popular decisions, for instance, a swing-up door or a door sliding to the side.

 Materials for siding

 Make your garage look good using the following materials for siding:

 - Wood.
 Needless to say that wood isn’t really a long-lasting material.
 Insects and rot can mess up your garage appearance badly.
 Still, wood is a great material to make even the simplest building look stylish and chic.
 It may seem very traditional too, so don’t choose wood if your house is all concrete and glass.

 - Stainless steel.
 Although steel usually lasts longer and costs less, it is easy to scratch.
 Without taking care of the scratches, it starts to rust very quickly.
 The color of the stainless steel should be retouched every once in a while, but all in all it is a good material that is used by many homeowners.

 - Vinyl plastic resin.
 This might be the best option for those who are interested in making the garage siding last longer.
 Neither insects nor rot will damage vinyl plastic resin, so this material is very durable and washes without any effort.

 A high-quality roofing protects your storage from rains and other weather conditions and also makes the garage look more appealing.

 - Metal.
 Metal roofing is a nice option, we recommend using it for any detached garage.
-Metal lasts really long and isn’t sensitive to weather.
+Metal lasts really long and isn’t sensitive to the weather.
 Metal roofs prevent any leaking and protect the storage nicely.
-But if your detached garage is connected to your house with a breezeway, metal roof might look a bit strange and contrast with your house in a bad way.
+But if your detached garage is connected to your house with a breezeway, a metal roof might look a bit strange and contrast with your house in a bad way.

 - Shingle.
 This option comes in handy when the homeowners are interested in making their garage look harmoniously with the rest of the property.
 As for attached garages, using the shingle matching the house roof makes the whole building look seamless.